-The University of Northern British Columbia has a compulsory medical insurance policy for international students.
+UNBC has a compulsory medical insurance policy for international students.
 International students must provide proof of valid medical coverage for each semester that they register at UNBC.
 A hold will be placed on a student's file if proof of valid medical coverage is not supplied.